Q. Why couldn't we keep the golf course?

 Q. Won't new homes bring in more students to our schools?

-A. The majority of homes will be age-restricted homes Active Adult Community which will offset the likelihood of school-age children in the households.
+A. No!
+100% of homes will be qualifying age-restricted Active Adult Community homes which will lead to little-to-no addition of any school-aged children in the neighborhood.

 Q. Will you include parks that all residents can use?

 A. Yes!
 Open space will be preserved as parks and walking trails for all the neighbors to use.
 The new homes will have a Homeowners Association that will pay for the cost to maintain these public areas.